 Shoulder See-Saw Exercise will be added to our free ongoing yoga exercises e-book, which you can find here: Online Kundalini Yoga Exercises e-book.
 In addition, be on the lookout for yoga sets incorporating this exercise in the near future here: Free Online Kundalini Yoga Sets.
 And also, be sure to check out the Free Online Yoga Classes that we already offer on the website.

-Below you will find illustrations of this exercise, along with practice details, benefits and other related information.
+Below you will find a video and illustrations of this exercise, along with practice details, benefits and other related information.

 Yoga See-Saw Shoulder Exercise